jdittrich/userNeedResearchBook/text/allURBook.md

 Using such open questions encourage telling longer, story-like answers.
 These answers will even contain information you did not expect to get.
-This is because a longer, story-like answer will give a rich context.

 <div class="example">

-A participant is describing me the printing process: *»…then I find out which color specification the printery needs…«* That is a new step in the workflow I did not expect (I naively thought that you just send it like you would when you print it on your desktop printer).
-Thus I discovered a step in the workflow and a potential field of work (taking care of color spaces and profiles) of which I did not know that it even exists!
+A participant is describing me the printing process: *»…then I look up which color specification the printery needs…«* That is a new step in the workflow I did not expect (Naively, I thought that you just send the document to the printery like you would when you print it on your desktop printer – have a file, print it).
+Thus I discovered a step in the workflow and a potential field of work
+(taking care of color spaces and profiles) of which I did not know that it even exists!